<< Back to All Use Cases

 • Selected state-of-the-art tools and scripts for genome circularization and annotation, differential expression RNA seq analysis (transcriptomics), automatic genome-scale metabolic reconstruction, and context-specific metabolic models from transcriptomics data

-• Create a modular pipeline on multi-omics analyses on non-closely-related bacterial strains or species by June 2024 based on the previous pipeline
+• Create a modular pipeline on multi-omics analyses on non-closely-related bacterial strains or species based on the previous pipeline

 • Selected state-of-the-art tools and scripts for MAG assembly from metagenomic data, taxonomic lineage assignment, MAG quality control